 This phenomenon can be explained by the fact that in the deflected form, the outer pipe wall length is longer than the internal wall length, hence the total pressure force on the outer surface is greater by the “S” value.

-Also, the next analogy helps to understand this phenomena.
+Also, the next analogy helps to understand this phenomenon.
 Imagine the restrained pipe under the pressure just like the reinforced concrete beam.
-The pipe is playing the role of the reinforcing bar (stretched) and the pipe content (water) buckling happens just like of the compressed rod (see the picture below).
+The pipe is playing the role of the reinforcing bar (stretched) and the pipe content (water) buckling happens just like the compressed rod (see the picture below).

 The global buckling is checked using START-Elements procedure.